 In his book, The End of Average, author Todd Rose describes how test scores identified him as a slow learner with personality problems — someone who’d struggle to graduate from college, if he could even pass the courses.
 Today, with graduate degrees from Harvard, Rose studies how aggregated scores can send many smart people down the wrong path.
 His story does more than explain his passion for the topic: he explains the concept with a memorable story.

-I once worked with a lawyer who specialized in debt collection and landlord-tenant disputes, where she usually sided with the landlord.
+Closer to home, I wrote a website for a lawyer who specialized in debt collection and landlord-tenant disputes, where she usually sided with the landlord.
 Her personal story involved family members who’d experienced severe hardship when business partners reneged on their debts.
 Her story emphasized that enforcing obligations isn’t just mean: it’s a lifeline to individuals who count on that income.

 Success stories will be the most powerful for almost any business.
 They’re also the most useful for prospective clients.